 Everyone wants to automate their testing, right?
-But its not a small task to take on.
+But it’s not a small task to take on.
 Automation can be seen as a solution to many problems (we need to speed up our delivery time, manual testing is a bottleneck, etc etc) but it also can create more problems for you if you don’t spend the time and invest in the correct process.
 The IT landscape is littered with automation projects that floundered.
 Nothing hurts more than investing a large amount of time and money into a tool or framework that isn’t used and produces no return.

-I don’t want to pretend that this post will cover every action that you need to take, but hopefully it will give you a guide to making the right decisions and lay the groundwork for a successful outcome.
+I don’t want to pretend that this post will cover every action that you need to take, but hopefully, it will give you a guide to making the right decisions and lay the groundwork for a successful outcome.

-So let’s start with your current QA Process. the current culture and behaviours of your QA team need to be understood.
+So let’s start with your current QA Process. the current culture and behaviors of your QA team need to be understood.
 If you don’t have a clear understanding of that, start there.
 What are the steps you currently go through to get your product out the door.

 Most people say “we do Agile” and then when I say ‘ok describe your agile process’, they then describe a blend of waterfall and agile with a daily stand-up or some other blended process that has evolved over the years to deal with various challenges that the QA and Dev team have to handle.
 Your business is unique and your challenges are unique, the right process is the one that works for you.
 But you need to understand where you are now.

-Do you have budget?
+Do you have a budget?
 If not, then you need to get one.
-Automation is not a cheap endeavour and needs to be costed correctly.
+Automation is not a cheap endeavor and needs to be costed correctly.
 Not just the cost of implementing the framework but also maintenance and hardware/environment needs.
 All tasks take time and effort.
 So you need to do some homework and get your estimates and business plan together.